 Students who wish to attend the College without intending to graduate may enroll as visiting students.
-This category is intended for students who plan to transfer to another institution prior to their graduation from the College or who wish to earn limited credit.
+This category is intended for students who plan to transfer to another institution prior to graduation.

 College-Wide Requirements and for All Degree and Certificate Programs